-We went back to the copacabana bus and the lady had the nerve to say ‘yes, this bus.
+We went back to the Copacabana bus and the lady had the nerve to say ‘yes, this bus.
 You are late.’
 I felt like screaming.
-We ran around trying to find the damn key to open the luggage compartment and switched busses after 10 minutes of shouting and hand signals.
-Looks like we will have to switch busses in copacabana.
+I ran around trying to find the damn key to open the luggage compartment and switched buses after 10 minutes of shouting and hand signals.
+Looks like I will have to switch buses in Copacabana.

-Just before the border crossing there is a split in the road, one way goes direct to la paz, the other to copa.
-Our bus stopped here, waited for the direct one (the one we rescued our bags from) to pull up, then both drivers got out what looked like maps and began arguing.
+Just before the border crossing there is a split in the road, one way goes direct to La Paz, the other to Copa.
+The bus stopped here, waited for the direct one (the one I rescued my bags from) to pull up, then both drivers got out what looked like maps and began arguing.
 Brilliant.

-Eventually we hit the border.
+Eventually I hit the border.
 Big queue to get a Peruvian leaving stamp and the same to get a welcome to Bolivia one.

 I reembarked onto the bus and tried to use the toilet, and the driver went mental, as there were lots of toilets near the border.
 Firstly, those toilets charge for use.
-Secondly, we paid for a bus with a toilet, and will use it if we want.
-Another reason we won’t be recommending Edgar Adventures.
+Secondly, I paid for a bus with a toilet, and will use it if I want.
+Another reason I won’t be recommending Edgar Adventures.

-Finally we hit Copacabana, and we were informed that we had an hour to burn.
-I grabbed fish and veg smothered in mustard, Gem had veg and rice, our first meal in Bolivia was good.
-After a quick beer, we headed back to the bus.
-We were led away from the TourPeru bus and told to get onto a Vicuna Tours one instead.
-Our tickets said TourPeru, we bought from Edgar Adventures, yet we were on a Vicuna bus?
+Finally we hit Copacabana, and I was informed that I had an hour to burn.
+After a quick beer, I headed back to the bus.
+I was led away from the TourPeru bus and told to get onto a Vicuna Tours one instead.
+My tickets said TourPeru, I bought from Edgar Adventures, yet I was on a Vicuna bus?
 Right….

-This bus had no toilet (I’m starting to hate Edgar), and 200 metres down the road we realised that it had no suspension either.
+This bus had no toilet (I’m starting to hate Edgar), and 200 metres down the road I realised that it had no suspension either.
 Great.
-Every time there was a bump (constantly), we got a lovely dose of whiplash.
+Every time there was a bump (constantly), I got a lovely dose of whiplash.

-Due to the sheer size of Lake Titicaca, we were still at its edge.
+Due to the sheer size of Lake Titicaca, I was still at its edge.
 The road ends in Tiquina, and both you and your vehicle have to be shipped across the Lake.
-We jumped into a small wooden boat and zipped away across the choppy water.
+I jumped into a small wooden boat and zipped away across the choppy water.
 I felt sorry for a Bolivian lady that clearly struggled with water as we crossed, to then lose her shoe into the water as she fell onto the pier when disembarking.

 The funniest sight had to be the bus however, being shipped across on some planks of wood…

 It is on the 12th floor of Multicine, a large cinema and shopping centre.
-I had prepaid for the room so I don’t see why we had to let them swipe a card, but they were insistent so we obliged.
-The welcome drinks were nice, I had a Bolivian Mojito (coca leaves instead of mint) and Gem had a fruit smoothie.
+I had prepaid for the room so I don’t see why we had to let them swipe a card, but they were insistent so I obliged.
+The welcome drinks were nice, I had a Bolivian Mojito (coca leaves instead of mint).

-After a quick walk and bite to eat, we hit the hay, with the best view I’ve ever had from a hotel room.
+After a quick walk and bite to eat, I hit the hay, witha great view from the hotel room.